Lucy Mercer Rutherfurd: Marriage and continued contact with Roosevelt

-To her surprise, Anna found that she liked Rutherfurd immediately, and the pair became friends.
+To her surprise Anna immediately liked Rutherfurd, and the pair became friends.
 There were supposedly several dinners in the White House's second-floor private quarters during Roosevelt's last year which were attended by Rutherfurd in a group with Anna's presence and obvious acceptance.
-When Eleanor discovered, shortly after Roosevelt's death, from some female cousins, of Anna's role in arranging these meetings, the relationship between Eleanor and Anna became strained and cool for some time.
+When, shortly after Roosevelt's death, Eleanor discovered Anna's role in arranging these meetings, the relationship between Eleanor and Anna became strained and cool for some time.

-In early April 1945, Anna arranged for Rutherfurd to come over from her South Carolina estate in Aiken to meet her father at his "Little White House" in Warm Springs, Georgia, the small plain rustic cottage built at the polio therapy center by the heated mineral water springs resort that Roosevelt helped develop beginning in the 1920s.
-Rutherfurd and Shoumatoff, along with two female cousins, were sitting there as the artist worked on her painting of Roosevelt as he sat at a card table by the living room stone fireplace, fine-tuning a future speech and reading over some other papers on the early afternoon of April 12, 1945.
+In early April 1945, Anna arranged for Rutherfurd to come over from her South Carolina estate in Aiken to meet her father at his "Little White House" in Warm Springs, Georgia, the small, plain, rustic cottage built at the polio therapy center by the heated mineral water springs resort that Roosevelt helped develop beginning in the 1920s.
+Rutherfurd and Shoumatoff, along with two female cousins, were sitting there while the artist worked on her painting of Roosevelt as he sat at a card table by the living room stone fireplace, fine-tuning a future speech and reading over some other papers on the early afternoon of April 12, 1945.
 In this quiet domestic scene as the two had just been smiling at each other, Roosevelt suddenly placed his hand up on his forehead and temple, saying "I have a terrific headache," then slumped over losing consciousness.
-Later, his two doctors - called in soon after the event - said he had suffered a fatal cerebral hemorrhage.
-Since a thorough medical exam a year before, he had received increasingly more intensive care and concern from a young recently recruited private physician.
+Later, his two doctors – called in soon after the event – said he had suffered a fatal cerebral hemorrhage.
+Since a thorough medical exam a year earlier, he had received more intense care and concern from a young recently-recruited private physician.